sergeyklay/blog.serghei.pl/themes/cactus/README.md

 explicitly specify an author.
 Now, when your content files omit the author parameter, Cactus 2 will automatically use this global setting.

+Also, Hugo will use the `name` and `email` parameters from the site configuration to set the author metadata in the RSS feed.
+If they are not set, Hugo will not include the author metadata in the feed.

 #### Overriding the Author per Page

-For cases where an individual post has a different author or multiple contributors, simply include the author parameter in the frontmatter of that page.
+For cases where an individual post has a different author or multiple contributors, simply include the `author` parameter in the frontmatter of that page.
 Cactus 2 supports both single-author and multi-author configurations:

 - **Single Author:** If a post has one unique author, specify it as a string: